thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-reporting-tool/README.md

 1. Install Python (version >= 3.9) from the [official website](https://www.python.org/downloads/) and ensure it is added to your system PATH.

-2. Install MongoDB by following the instructions on the [official MongoDB website](https://docs.mongodb.com/manual/installation/).

-3. Install `pip` if it is not already installed.
+2. Install `pip` if it is not already installed.
 You can download and install it by following the instructions on the [official pip website](https://pip.pypa.io/en/stable/installation/).

+3. Install MongoDB by following the instructions on the [official MongoDB website](https://docs.mongodb.com/manual/installation/).

+4. Install "wkhtmltopdf" by following the instructions on the [official wkhtmltopdf website](https://wkhtmltopdf.org/downloads.html).

-4. Clone the repository:
+5. Clone the repository:
     ```sh
     git clone <repository-url>
     ```

-5. Create a virtual environment:
+6. Create a virtual environment:
     ```sh
     python -m venv venv
     ```

-6. Activate the virtual environment:
+7. Activate the virtual environment:
     - On Windows:
         ```sh
         .\venv\Scripts\activate